BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 ## 7. Create Wallet Addresses
-Before being able to proceed further, you will need **two** seperate Tomo addresses to operate a masternode.
+Before being able to proceed further, you will need **two** seperate Tomo wallet addresses to operate a masternode.
-One is like an ID/placeholder/dummy for the Masternode, and the other is where the 50,000 TOMO (50k) is staked from.
+One helps to operate the masternode day-to-day, and the other is where the 50,000 TOMO (50k) is staked from.
+The genius of this is that the wallet where the 50k will pass through (and where rewards will eventually come into) is never stored or seen by the VPS server.
+This is a security strategy that keeps your coins safe.

+* WALLET1 - Operating Wallet - used for operating the masternode, including signing blocks.
-* **ADDR1 - MN Address** - ID/placeholder/dummy - No coins need to be in this wallet; it can remain empty
+It effectively acts as a unique identifier of  your masternode.
+No coins need to be inserted in this wallet; it can remain empty.
-* **ADDR2 - Deposit**    - 50k Holder           - Put your staked coins here; later the 50k will go into a smart contract; rewards will show here
+* WALLET2 - Deposit Wallet   - your 50k of staked coins need to be placed here; later, the 50k will go into a smart contract; eventually, masternode rewards will show here.

 You will need both the **Public Key** and **Private Key** for both addresses.
 It is advise that you store all of this information somewhere safe, yet accessible.
 You may need to utilize this information during continued operations of your masternode.
-Password manager apps like LastPass and 1Password are your friend.
+Password manager apps like KeePass/KeePassXC, LastPass, or 1Password are your friend.
 Your private key is your money.
 Give it to no one.

-> ADDR1 Suggestions:
+> WALLET1 Suggestions:
 If setting up a single masternode, you can use a mobile wallet.
 Binances `Trust Wallet` and Tomochains `Tomo Wallet` app are best.
 Alternatives are Metamask and MEW (MyEtherWallet), in that order.
-You can use Ledger Hardware Wallet, however the added security on ADDR1 isnt as necessary.
+You can use Ledger Hardware Wallet, however the added security on WALLET1 isn't as necessary.

-> ADDR2 Suggestions:
+> WALLET2 Suggestions:
-Preferred to use Ledger / Hardware Wallet in combo with Metamask because 50k will be here.
+Preferred to use Ledger / Hardware Wallet in combo with Metamask because 50k and rewards will be handled here.
-Assure to use an address you dont have history on eth chain with - otherwise other will be able to see your investment history.
+Assure to use an address you do not have history on eth chain with - otherwise others will be able to see your unrelated investment history.

-Because most wallets do not have Tomo as a selectable network yet, you will need to manually add the new mainnet if you have not already.
+Because most wallet apps do not have Tomo mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.
 See the first link below for the guide on how to do this.

 Links for more info: